UAE warns against Israeli annexation of West Bank as strikes in Gaza kill 31

 Anwar Gargash, a senior Emirati diplomat, wrote on the social platform X that “annexation is a red line.”

-He linked to a Times of Israel story that quoted Emirati diplomat Lana Nusseibeh as saying annexation would "severely undermine the vision and spirit of (Abraham) Accords, end the pursuit of regional integration and would alter the widely shared consensus on what the trajectory of this conflict should be -- two states living side by side in peace, prosperity and security.”
+He linked to a Times of Israel story that quoted another Emirati diplomat, Lana Nusseibeh, as saying annexation would "severely undermine the vision and spirit of (Abraham) Accords, end the pursuit of regional integration and would alter the widely shared consensus on what the trajectory of this conflict should be -- two states living side by side in peace, prosperity and security.”

 The two diplomats did not specifically say that Abu Dhabi would withdraw from the agreement, and the Emirati Foreign Ministry did not respond to questions seeking clarification.